+✓ Interest Rates:

+The risk of a non-parallel deformation of the interest rate curve, for example a flattening of the curves is closely monitored.
+The risk is quantified by the sensitivity of both assets and liabilities cash-flows to interest rate for each bucket of maturity (the DV01 for each maturity bucket).

+Spread Risk

-- Interest Rates: - The risk of a non-parallel deformation of the interest rate curve, for example a flattening of the curves is closely monitored.
-The risk is quantified by the sensitivity of both assets and liabilities cash-flows to interest rate for each bucket of maturity (the DV01 for each maturity bucket). - Spread Risk - Athora Belgium measures its exposure to sovereign spread risk (relative to EIOPA risk-free rates term structures) by calculating the CS013 for each sovereign. - Due to the exposure to the VA reference portfolio, Athora Belgium is exposed to the CS01. - Athora aims to minimise its exposure to non-core European CS01 and to limit its concentration risk to core European sovereigns.
+- Athora Belgium measures its exposure to sovereign spread risk (relative to EIOPA risk-free rates term structures) by calculating the CS013 for each sovereign. - Due to the exposure to the VA reference portfolio, Athora Belgium is exposed to the CS01. - Athora aims to maintain its exposure to non-core European CS01 within the limits define in its risk appetite.

 The main operating assumptions are related to mortality, lapse, and expense calibrations.
-Profit sharing hypotheses are also concerned and are discussed separately (see relevant section).
+Profit sharing hypotheses are also material and are discussed separately (see relevant section).